seanbaxter/DirectXShaderCompiler/lib/Target/README.txt

 From GCC Bug 32605:
 int c(int* x) {return (char*)x+2 == (char*)x;}
 Should combine to 0.
-Currently not optimized with "clang -emit-llvm-bc | opt -O3" (although llc can optimize it).
+Currently not optimized with "clang -emit-llvm37-bc | opt -O3" (although llc can optimize it).

 //===---------------------------------------------------------------------===//

 int a(unsigned b) {return ((b << 31) | (b << 30)) >> 31;}
 Should be combined to  "((b >> 1) | b) & 1".
 Currently not optimized
-with "clang -emit-llvm-bc | opt -O3".
+with "clang -emit-llvm37-bc | opt -O3".

 //===---------------------------------------------------------------------===//

 unsigned a(unsigned x, unsigned y) { return x | (y & 1) | (y & 2);}
 Should combine to "x | (y & 3)".
-Currently not optimized with "clang -emit-llvm-bc | opt -O3".
+Currently not optimized with "clang -emit-llvm37-bc | opt -O3".

 //===---------------------------------------------------------------------===//

 int a(int a, int b, int c) {return (~a & c) | ((c|a) & b);}
 Should fold to "(~a & c) | (a & b)".
-Currently not optimized with "clang -emit-llvm-bc | opt -O3".
+Currently not optimized with "clang -emit-llvm37-bc | opt -O3".

 //===---------------------------------------------------------------------===//

 int a(int a,int b) {return (~(a|b))|a;}
 Should fold to "a|~b".
-Currently not optimized with "clang -emit-llvm-bc | opt -O3".
+Currently not optimized with "clang -emit-llvm37-bc | opt -O3".

 //===---------------------------------------------------------------------===//

 int a(int a, int b) {return (a&&b) || (a&&!b);}
 Should fold to "a".
-Currently not optimized with "clang -emit-llvm-bc
+Currently not optimized with "clang -emit-llvm37-bc
 | opt -O3".

 //===---------------------------------------------------------------------===//

 int a(int a, int b, int c) {return (a&&b) || (!a&&c);}
 Should fold to "a ? b : c", or at least something sane.
-Currently not optimized with "clang -emit-llvm-bc | opt -O3".
+Currently not optimized with "clang -emit-llvm37-bc | opt -O3".

 //===---------------------------------------------------------------------===//

 int a(int a, int b, int c) {return (a&&b) || (a&&c) || (a&&b&&c);}
 Should fold to a && (b || c).
-Currently not optimized with "clang -emit-llvm-bc | opt -O3".
+Currently not optimized with "clang -emit-llvm37-bc | opt -O3".

 //===---------------------------------------------------------------------===//

 int a(int x) {return x | ((x & 8) ^ 8);}
 Should combine to x | 8.
-Currently not optimized with "clang -emit-llvm-bc | opt -O3".
+Currently not optimized with "clang -emit-llvm37-bc | opt -O3".

 //===---------------------------------------------------------------------===//

 int a(int x) {return x ^ ((x & 8) ^ 8);}
 Should also combine to x | 8.
-Currently not optimized with "clang -emit-llvm-bc | opt -O3".
+Currently not optimized with "clang -emit-llvm37-bc | opt -O3".

 //===---------------------------------------------------------------------===//

 int a(int x) {return ((x | -9) ^ 8) & x;}
 Should combine to x & -9.
-Currently not optimized with "clang -emit-llvm-bc | opt -O3".
+Currently not optimized with "clang -emit-llvm37-bc | opt -O3".

 //===---------------------------------------------------------------------===//

 unsigned a(unsigned a) {return a * 0x11111111 >> 28 & 1;}
 Should combine to "a * 0x88888888 >> 31".
 Currently not optimized
-with "clang -emit-llvm-bc | opt -O3".
+with "clang -emit-llvm37-bc | opt -O3".

 //===---------------------------------------------------------------------===//

 unsigned a(char* x) {if ((*x & 32) == 0) return b();}
-There's an unnecessary zext in the generated code with "clang -emit-llvm-bc | opt -O3".
+There's an unnecessary zext in the generated code with "clang -emit-llvm37-bc | opt -O3".

 //===---------------------------------------------------------------------===//

 unsigned a(unsigned long long x) {return 40 * (x >> 1);}
 Should combine to "20 * (((unsigned)x) & -2)".
 Currently not
-optimized with "clang -emit-llvm-bc | opt -O3".
+optimized with "clang -emit-llvm37-bc | opt -O3".

 //===---------------------------------------------------------------------===//

 int g(int x) { return (x - 10) < 0; }
 Should combine to "x <= 9" (the sub has nsw).
-Currently not optimized with "clang -emit-llvm-bc | opt -O3".
+Currently not optimized with "clang -emit-llvm37-bc | opt -O3".

 //===---------------------------------------------------------------------===//

 int g(int x) { return (x + 10) < 0; }
 Should combine to "x < -10" (the add has nsw).
-Currently not optimized with "clang -emit-llvm-bc | opt -O3".
+Currently not optimized with "clang -emit-llvm37-bc | opt -O3".

 //===---------------------------------------------------------------------===//

 int f(int i, int j) { return i < j + 1; }
 int g(int i, int j) { return j > i - 1; }
 Should combine to "i <= j" (the add/sub has nsw).
-Currently not optimized with "clang -emit-llvm-bc | opt -O3".
+Currently not optimized with "clang -emit-llvm37-bc | opt -O3".

 //===---------------------------------------------------------------------===//

 unsigned f(unsigned x) { return ((x & 7) + 1) & 15; }
 The & 15 part should be optimized away, it doesn't change the result.
-Currently not optimized with "clang -emit-llvm-bc | opt -O3".
+Currently not optimized with "clang -emit-llvm37-bc | opt -O3".

 //===---------------------------------------------------------------------===//